-Updated March 2022: Has a boss or colleague ever asked you, “Why are case studies important to produce?”
-This is a question all SaaS marketers must be able to answer, especially when it comes time to create your digital marketing budget for the year.
+Updated February 2023: Has a boss or colleague ever asked you, “Why are case studies so important?”
+This is a question all SaaS marketers must be able to answer, especially when it comes time to create your marketing budget for the year.

 SaaS case studies are the #1 marketing tactic to increase sales

 The importance of a case study can’t be underestimated.
 For the second year in a row, SaaS marketers ranked case studies the #1 most effective marketing tactic to increase sales—ahead of general website content, SEO, blog posts, social media and other marketing tactics.